Tube and Tyre Basic Guides By Carter Hayes March 6, 2026 9 min read

 Share:

-650b refers to a rim with a 584 mm bead-seat diameter (commonly called 27.5″), so you must fit tires and rims by BSD, not approximate names.
-On gravel it lets you run 40–50 mm tires at lower pressures for more traction, compliance and fewer pinch flats, while altering geometry slightly (BB height, clearance and handling).
+650b refers to a rim with a 584 mm bead-seat diameter (commonly called 27.5″).
+Always fit tires and rims by BSD, not approximate names.
+On gravel, this size lets you run 40–50 mm tires at lower pressures for more traction, better compliance, and fewer pinch flats, while slightly altering geometry (BB height, clearance, and handling).
 Verify frame and brake clearance and tubeless compatibility before switching.
-Keep going and you’ll get setup, pressure and compatibility specifics to help you choose.

 Quick Recommendation: When to Choose 650B Vs 700C